rixwoodling/betelnuts2/README.md

-# Raspberry Pi
+# Raspberry Pi Setup Tutorial
-Raspberry Pi configuration files for customization purposes.
-> See [wiki](https://github.com/rixwoodling/raspberry-pi/wiki) for more info.
+This serves as a tutorial that will setup a Raspberry Pi with Pibang (Crunchbang) as my operating system.
+This tutorial will also cover hardware as the hobby grows.

+* Installing the OS on an SD card
+* Next